BeanstalkFarms/Beanstalk-Landing/content/posts/a-farmers-guide-to-the-barn-raise.md

 On April 17, 2022, [Jack](https://etherscan.io/address/0x1c5dcdd006ea78a7e4783f9e6021c32935a10fb4) chopped down Beanstalk.
 The foundations are still there, but Beanstalk must be Fertilized in order to continue.

-# Overview

-In order to support the Fertilization, Beanstalk will host the Barn Raise — a fundraiser to restore $77M in non-Bean liquidity stolen from the Silo — **starting Monday, June 6 at 4:00pm UTC**.

-Fertilizer, a semi-fungible token, will be sold during the Barn Raise.
-The roots of Beanstalk will be Replanted in early July.
-After the Replanting, Fertilizer will receive a pro rata share of one-third of new Bean mints, while one-third is allocated to Silo Members and one-third is allocated to the Pod Line.
-At the beginning of the Barn Raise, 77M Fertilizer will be for sale for 1 USDC each.
-Fertilizer sales will recapitalize non-Bean liquidity stolen in the attack.

 <figure>
 <p align="center">
   <img